By Peter Jeff

-That’s why the most effective leaders have a knack for looking at themselves as others see them.
 With those public relations strategies well-integrated leaders can pre-sell customers, preempt the competition from pre-selling customers and present your product or service to audiences that may not be reached through marketing, advertising or sales promotion.

 Public relations minded leaders can can more readily: